-This manual describes the use of the transfer model to estimate the concentration of dioxins in egg yolk fat and body fat of the laying hen based on oral exposure to feed contaminated with dioxins.
+This manual describes the use of the transfer model to estimate the concentration of dioxins in egg yolk fat and body fat of the laying hen based on oral exposure to feed contaminated with dioxins and dioxin-like PCBs using contamination levels of individual congeners.
+For estimations based on total TEQ levels in feed only, the user is referred to the transfer model dioxins (total TEQ) laying hen.
 The model has several input fields (left side) and output fields (right side).
 The input and results can be saved using the button “Report (*.docx)”.
 Source information and a citation suggestion are provided (top).

 Step1: Contamination level of feed

-The user can provide the contamination levels of the individual dioxin congeners (expressed in ng/kg feed) in two ways:
+The user needs to provide the contamination levels of the individual dioxins and dioxin-like PCBs in feed (expressed in ng/kg 88% dry matter) in one of the following ways:

-- the user can download a CSV template, fill in the contamination levels and upload the file;
+- the user can download an Excel template, fill in the contamination levels and upload the file;

-- the user can directly enter the values in the input fields of the individual congeners.
+- the user can directly enter the values in the input fields of the individual congeners in the tabs Dioxins and Dioxin-like PCBs.

 Step 2: Feed intake